|

 English film by campaigning director Ken Loach.
 This one features

-an unemployed man's efforts to get the best gear for his daughter's
+an unemployed man's efforts to get the best outfit for his daughter's

-First Communion, despite advice to the contrary from his local priest,
+First Communion, despite sensible advice to the contrary from his local priest,

-played with genuine sympathy by Tom Hickey.
+played with genuine sympathy by Irish actor Tom Hickey.
 It's funny and poignant

 by turns as the loving parent tries to maintain the family dignity.